brayniverse/eloquent.js/README.md

 ### First

-Returns the first instance in the collection.
+Returns the first model in a collection.

 ```javascript
 Eloquent('people').first();